 Silk and wool are the best natural insulators, but so are modern synthetic fibres.
 Being very light and able to dry quickly they wick moisture away from the skin, keeping the wearer dry and warm.

 Marine clothing manufacturers, such as Musto, Henri-Lloyd, Splashdown, Helly-Hansen and Gill, make a specialist, multi-layered clothing arrangement.
 This consists of a thin, light, underwear layer, over which is worn a thicker, warm layer.
 Either layer can be worn separately to suit different temperatures with a top, waterproof layer keeping the wearer dry.
-The latest designs of marine clothing use waterproofs made of breathable material that keep water out while allowing perspiration trapped inside to pass through.
+The latest designs of yacht clothing use waterproofs made of breathable material that keep water out while allowing perspiration trapped inside to pass through.
 These waterproof designs are expensive, but are worth buying as they are the lightest, most comfortable and warmest yacht clothing available.

 A sailing jacket for coastal use is fairly basic waterproof design whereas an offshore jacket requires waterproof cuffs, a high collar and hood protecting the head and space for a built-in harness and buoyancy, and pockets for equipment as well as reflective patches that are visible at night.
 Lightweight, vapour-permeable materials such as Gore-Tex were a welcome invention being lighter and flexible than the previous standard of proofed nylon but they are expensive.